Provide virtual file systems access through Groups

 **Important**\

-ACL management **must be enabled at VFS creation time**.
-It cannot be enabled retroactively on an existing VFS.
+ACL management **must be enabled when the VFS is created**.
+It cannot be enabled later on an existing VFS.

 {% endhint %}

-When ACLs are enabled, visibility restrictions apply **at the folder level only**.
-ACLs do **not** control access to the VFS itself: all users of the group who can access a VFS will see the VFS root and folders, but only authorized users will access the folders they are explicitly assigned to them.
+When ACL management is enabled, ACLs apply at the **folder level**.
+They do **not** control access to the VFS itself.
+All users who belong to a group associated with the VFS can access the VFS and see its root and folder structure, but they can only access the folders for which they have been explicitly granted permissions through ACLs.

 For more information, see the [Configure ACLs](/data-mover-1.20/virtual-file-systems/configure-a-virtual-file-system/configure-acls.md) page.